-Step 28: Use to draw four concentric circles.
+to draw five concentric Step 28: Use circles.
 Note that you must first select the desired circle, then create the new concentric circles.
 See Figure 3-33.

-Step 29: Use and to create two ellipses similar to the ones shown in Figure 3-34.
+Step 29: Use to create two ellipses similar to the ones shown in Figure 3-34.